imbaterry11/NYUS.2/README.md

 # NYUS.2
-NYUS.2 is an auto machine learning-empowered prediction model for grapevine freezing tolerance.
+NYUS.2 is an automated machine learning-empowered prediction model for grapevine freezing tolerance.
 This repo includes all the source code for feature extraction, model training and model deployment along with the original training data as parts of the __open-source__ study.
 ## Folders and files description
 ### [Raw data processing and feature extraction](https://github.com/imbaterry11/AutoLT50.1/tree/main/Raw%20data%20processing%20and%20feature%20extraction)
 __Feature_extraction.R__ is an R script to extract features from daily temperature for the training and prediction of NYUS.2 <br>